SpreadsheetDataReader reads data from Excel spreadsheets (XLS or XLSX files).

 Rows per record is a Global property specifying how many rows form one record.
 Best imagined if you look at the figure below:

-Figure 55.16.
+Figure 55.18.
 Rows per record is set to 4.
 This makes SpreadsheetDataReader take 4 Excel rows and create one record out of their cells.
-Cells actually becoming fields of a record are marked by a dashed border, therefore the record is not populated by all data.
+Cells actually becoming fields of a record are marked by a dashed border; therefore, the record is not populated by all data.
 Which cells populate a record is also determined by the data offsets setting, see the following bullet point.

 Combination of Data offsets (global and local) and Rows per record – you can put the settings described in preceding bullet points together.
 See example:

-Figure 55.17.
+Figure 55.19.
 Rows per record is set to 3.
-The first and third columns 'contribute' to the record by their first row (because of the global data offset being 1).
+The first and third columns contribute to the record by their first row (because of the global data offset being 1).
 The second and fourth columns have (local) data offsets 2 and 4, respectively.
-The first record will, thus, be formed by 'zig-zagged' cells (the yellow ones – follow them to make sure you understand this concept clearly).
+Thus the first record will be formed by 'zig-zagged' cells (the yellow ones – follow them to make sure you understand this concept clearly).

 Max number of records is a Global property which you can specify via component attributes, too (see SpreadsheetDataReader Attributes).
 If you reduce it, you will notice the number of dashed cells in the spreadsheet preview reduces as well (highlighting only the cells which will be mapped to records in fact).